RNA: Secondary and tertiary structures

+Chemical modifications

 RNA is transcribed with only four bases (adenine, cytosine, guanine and uracil), but these bases and attached sugars can be modified in numerous ways as the RNAs mature.
 Pseudouridine (Ψ), in which the linkage between uracil and ribose is changed from a C–N bond to a C–C bond, and ribothymidine (T) are found in various places (the most notable ones being in the TΨC loop of tRNA).
 Another notable modified base is hypoxanthine, a deaminated adenine base whose nucleoside is called inosine (I).
 Inosine plays a key role in the wobble hypothesis of the genetic code.

 There are more than 100 other naturally occurring modified nucleosides.
 The greatest structural diversity of modifications can be found in tRNA, while pseudouridine and nucleosides with 2'-O-methylribose often present in rRNA are the most common.
 The specific roles of many of these modifications in RNA are not fully understood.
 However, it is notable that, in ribosomal RNA, many of the post-transcriptional modifications occur in highly functional regions, such as the peptidyl transferase center and the subunit interface, implying that they are important for normal function.